sweeneychris/TheiaSfM/docs/source/pose.rst

     Problem [SweeneyQEP]_.
 A generalized camera is a camera setup with multiple cameras such that the cameras do not have the same center of projection (e.g., a multi-camera rig mounted on a car).
-Up to 8 solutions are returned such that :math:`image_2_rays = R * image_1_rays + t`.
-The ``axis`` that is passed in as a known axis of rotation (when considering rotations as an angle axis).
+Up to 8 solutions are returned such that :math:`x_2 = R * x_1 + t` for rays :math:`x_1` in image 1 and rays :math:`x_2` in image 2.
+The axis that is passed in as a known axis of rotation (when considering rotations as an angle axis).
 This is equivalent to aligning the two cameras to a common direction such as the vertical direction, which can be done using IMU data.